metur100/to-do-frontend/README.md

 1. Clone this repository.
 2. Navigate to the project directory and install dependencies using `npm install`.
 3. Configure the API endpoint URLs in the relevant components (TaskForm, TaskList, etc.).
-4. Run the application using `npm start`.
+4. Run the application using `npm run dev`.

 Feel free to explore and customize the project according to your preferences!